 When shoppers type in ASIN (or ASIN along with product description) Amazon provides accurate and relevant items searches each time.
 So make sure you’re using the correct ASIN number for every product on a list, otherwise, Amazon won’t be able to categorize it correctly and customers’ search won’t lead to you specifically.
 So, option a) you have to find a relevant existing ASIN within the Amazon ASIN database; b) create a new identification number for your product.
 Follow the article to figure out which is your case.

 Tip: type in a product’s identification number (ASIN) to Google or directly to Amazon to analyze the keywords, product titles, and meta descriptions your highest-rating competitors are using for the same product.
 As always, SEO is key to succeeding on any marketplace.

 Once you have all information about products, send it to Amazon for listing approval.
-If all good it is placed to your inventory along with Amazon ASIN number.
+If all good it is placed in your inventory along with the Amazon ASIN number.
 Voila!

 If it’s a new product and there’s no ASIN in the Amazon database for it yet, you’ll have to create one.
 First, you should know the products GTIN (Global Trade Item Number): UPC (Universal Product Code), EAN (International Article Number), or ISBN (International Standard Book Number).
 Here Amazon explains each code in short.
 Having these lets Amazon create and then match their own unique ASIN numbers.

 In case you don’t know any of these universal identifiers — ask product manufacturers to provide you with the relevant information.